Japan Prosecutors Seek Death Penalty For Anime Studio Arson Suspect: Reports - UrduPoint

 Firefighters told reporters at the time that the incident was "unprecedented" and that rescuing people and extinguishing the fire was "extremely difficult".

-Prosecutors told the court in September the arson attack was "committed out of misplaced resentment".
+Prosecutors have told the court the arson attack was "committed out of misplaced resentment".

-Aoba had a "delusion" that the studio stole his ideas, they said, something denied by Kyoto Animation.
+Aoba had a "delusion" that the studio stole his ideas, they said, though Kyoto Animation denies this.

 More than 90 percent of Aoba's skin was burned and a doctor who treated him told the Yomiuri newspaper that he required 12 operations.